Pablo-Gonzalez-Calderon/showybox-package/README.md

 - `body-color`: Color used as background color where the body goes (default is `white`)
 - `footer-color`: Color used as background color where the footer goes (default is `luma(85)`)
 - `border-color`: Color used for the showybox's border (default is `black`)
+- `inset`: Inset used for title, body and footer elements (default is `(x: 1em, y: 0.65em)`) if none of the followings are given:
+  - `title-inset`: Inset used for the title
+  - `body-inset`: Inset used for the body
+  - `footer-inset`: Inset used for the body
 - `radius`: Showybox's radius (default is `5pt`)
 - `thickness`: Border thickness of the showybox (default is `1pt`)
 - `dash`: Showybox's border style (default is `solid`)